 The only real reason to wait is to hope for sales.
 You typically don’t see sales on such new hardware–it will probably be the summer of 2023 before real discounts on the latest models start to appear.

 Macworld recommends: BUY

-Now that the new iPad Pros are out, you can buy one and be assured that it won’t be made obsolete for at least a year.
+Now that the new iPad Pros are out, you can buy one and be assured that it won’t be made obsolete for about a year.
 And sale prices are usually scarce and small on just-released hardware like this, so you probably won’t be missing out on a hypothetical big discount right around the corner.